lazerwalker/Mobile-Safari-Inspector/README.md

 Long story short, there's no good way to debug an iOS web app running in the actual iOS browser with a full-featured web inspector.

 Mobile Safari Inspector changes that.
-It's a bare-bones iOS web browser that uses private iOS 5 APIs to let you use the desktop Webkit Inspector desktop browser to inspect a UIWebView running is the iOS Simulator.
+It's a bare-bones iOS web browser that uses private iOS 5 APIs to let you use the desktop Webkit Inspector to inspect a UIWebView running in the iOS Simulator.

 ## Setup ##